lorensen/VTKExamples/src/Instructions/ForDevelopers.md

     ctest -V -R MyNewExample
     ```

-4. If your example does any rendering, the test will fail the first time and create an image in VTKExamples/build/Testing/Temporary.
+4. If your C++ example does any rendering, the test will fail the first time and create an image in VTKExamples/build/Testing/Temporary.
 The image will be called Test**MyNewExample**.png.

-5. Copy the image into: VTKExamples/src/Testing/Baseline/**LANG**/**TOPIC**/
+5. Copy the image into: VTKExamples/src/Testing/Baseline/**LANG**/**TOPIC**/.
+For python and other languages, create an image with the proper name using a screen capture and copy that image into the proper location.

 6. Rerun ctest and the test should pass.